v-ninliu/wechat_message_center/README.md

-# wechat_message_center
+# WeChat Message Center

-This is a Web Service which provides APIs to manage WeChat messages saved in MongoDB.
+wechat_message_center is a Web Service which provides APIs to manage WeChat messages saved in MongoDB.

+It also provides APIs to compose or to send message with saved message as template, and with run-time values.

 In order to send correct message to users at run-time, we need to prepare, preview and save message in advance.